hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `workload_autoscaler_profile` block supports the following:

 * `keda_enabled` - (Optional) Specifies whether KEDA Autoscaler can be used for workloads.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-KedaPreview` is enabled and the Resource Provider is re-registered, see [the documentation]([Microsoft.ContainerService/AKS-KedaPreview](https://docs.microsoft.com/azure/aks/keda-deploy-add-on-arm#register-the-aks-kedapreview-feature-flag) for more information.

 * `vertical_pod_autoscaler_enabled` - (Optional) Specifies whether Vertical Pod Autoscaler should be enabled.